Feng Tang: Poems

-Feng Tang always put himself as a poet, although he is often considered as one of the finest novelists of this generation.
-He wrote almost 800 poems, most of them relatively short.
-He created a new style of writing poems, which advocated to express by using very concise and refined wordings.
+Feng Tang considers himself primarily a poet, even though he is often hailed as one of the finest novelists of his generation.
+He has written nearly 800 poems, most of which are relatively short.
+Feng Tang created a new style of poetry, advocating for expression through very concise and refined wordings.

-Feng Tang's first collection of poetry, "One Hundred Poems of Feng Tang 馮唐詩百首", was published in 2011 and collected 116 poems, included the highly acclaimed poem "Spring (春)".
-His best-known poems are probably those dealing with nature and love.
-"All Three Lines 不三" is his other work on poetry in 2018.
-It collected 305 poetries, and each poetry comprised by 3 sentences.
+His first poetry collection, "One Hundred Poems of Feng Tang 馮唐詩百首", was published in 2011 and collected 116 poems, included the highly acclaimed poem "Spring (春)".
+His best-known poems likely deal with themes of nature and love.
+In 2018, he published "All Three Lines 不三" in Hong Kong, a collection of 305 poems, each comprised just three lines.
+Six years later, "All Three Lines" was re-published in mainland China named as "Let's Meet見一面吧".

-In 2015, Feng Tang collaborated with his DJ friend YangCheng, and selected almost fifty passages from his novels, poetries, essays to conduct a book with CD, which called "Reciting Poems 吟詩".
-Four new poetries have been collected in this book as well.
+In 2015, Feng Tang collaborated with his DJ friend YangCheng to produce a book and CD titled "Reciting Poems 吟詩", which included almost fifty passages from his novels, poems, and essays, along with four new poems.

 In August 2014, Feng Tang was invited to translate the Tagore's "Stray Birds" in Chinese.
-However, he was being widely criticized when the book published in 2015.
-The critics thought Feng Tang has overstepped as a translator by sexing up Tagore's soft-toned poems and strayed too far from the original text.
-Feng Tang insisted the spirit of translation is to break the stiff-necked of habit and continuously making innovations.
+The book, published in 2015, was widely criticized, with critics claiming that Feng Tang had overstepped as a translator by sexing up Tagore's soft-toned poems and strayed too far from the original text.
+Feng Tang defended his translation, insisting that the spirit of translation lies in breaking the rigidity of habit and continuously innovating.
 He believes the most important role for artists is to destroy the old world and create a new one.
-After four years, "Stray Birds 飛鳥集" was re-published by Cosmos Books in Hong Kong.
+Four years later, "Stray Birds 飛鳥集" was re-published by Cosmos Books in Hong Kong.

+In 2024, Feng Tang's mother passed away.
+A year later, he created a poetry collection titled "I, the Unfading Flower作為花我從來沒敗過" as a tribute to her.
+The poetry collection includes 102 newly written poems and essays, alongside 101 photographs of his mother's personal belongings.
+Through this, Feng Tang reconstructs the vivid trajectory of his mother's life and pays tribute to her resilient vitality.